 Howie, Sacks & Henry specializes in personal injury claims, such as slip and falls.
 We have the expertise necessary to provide excellent representation for you.

 Our team of highly-trained lawyers are here to listen and help.

 From the comfort of your phone, tablet or computer we’re available 24/7.

 Complete our online form and we’ll get back to you within one business day.

 Among the best in Canada

 Since 2011 Canadian Lawyer Magazine rated us one of the top personal injury law firms in Canada.
 Why?
-With more than 40 years experience helping accident victims and their families, we understand the laws that affect your rights to compensation because we’ve helped shape those laws in favour of accident victims.
+With decades of experience helping accident victims and their families, we understand the laws that affect your rights to compensation because we’ve helped shape those laws in favour of accident victims.